 3. I don’t need to setup a system to organize my documents yet.
-The documents are somewhere in a Google Drive or my inbox and that’s fine for now.
+The documents are somewhere in cloud storage or my inbox and that’s fine for now.

 Not setting up a system to organize your company’s documents makes it more difficult to handle them in a way that allows you to prepare for a due diligence.
 If you have any plans to fundraise, you should be ready for a due diligence at a moment’s notice.
-Solutions like Shoobx have data rooms built specifically for an investor’s lawyer to come in and perform a due diligence.
-Google Drive does not.
+Solutions like Fidelity have data rooms built specifically for an investor’s lawyer to come in and perform a due diligence.